interferon alfa(con) - injection, Alferon N, Infergen, Intron A, (cont.)

-OVERDOSE: If overdose is suspected, contact your local poison control center or emergency room immediately.
-US residents can call the US National Poison Hotline at 1-800-222-1222.
+OVERDOSE: If overdose is suspected, contact a poison control center or emergency room immediately.
+US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: chest pain, persistent nausea/vomiting, stomach/abdominal pain, dark urine.

 MISSED DOSE: For the best possible benefit, it is important to receive each scheduled dose of this medication as directed.
 If you miss a dose, contact your doctor or pharmacist immediately to establish a new dosing schedule.
 Do not double the dose to catch up.

 Report Problems to the Food and Drug Administration